danger/danger-js/README.md

 ### Releasing a new version of Danger

-Following [this commit](https://github.com/danger/danger-js/commit/a26ac3b3bd4f002acd37f6a363c8e74c9d5039ab) as a model:
+Releases are triggered by pushing a version tag.
+Tag creation on this repo is restricted by the "Release tags" repository ruleset, so the set of people who can ship a release is that ruleset's bypass list.

 - Checkout the `main` branch.
 Ensure your working tree is clean, and make sure you have the latest changes by running `git pull; yarn`.
-- Publish - `npm run release -- patch --npm.otp=<code>`.
+- Bump and tag - `npm run release -- patch`.
+This bumps `package.json`, commits, tags and pushes.
+It no longer publishes to npm from your machine, so there's no OTP to enter.
-- This will trigger a CI run which updates homebrew for the native builds
+- Pushing the tag runs [`npm_publish.yml`](.github/workflows/npm_publish.yml), which publishes to npm using npm's trusted publishing (there is no `NPM_TOKEN` secret) and then kicks off `release.yml` for the macOS native builds and the homebrew tap.

 :ship: